justy97/CandidateManagement/README.md

 * Upload Candidate
     * Click the **Add new candidate** button to show the form and upload new candidates with the necessary infos, and a Resume File.
 All fields are required to submit.
     * Uploaded candidates have their information stored in MongoDB.
-    * Respective uploaded Resume can be accessed through **view Resume** button on the info card.
+    * Respective uploaded Resume is stored on Applicatino server. **On the deployed version, file will be cleansed and can not be accessed again upon Heroku app reboot.
+Potential solution: use AWS S3 to store file**.
+Can be accessed through **view Resume** button on the info card.
     * The **Delete** button will delete the candidate from the database, but will not delete the Resume from the server.

 * Drag and drop: